 - Challenge your child to keep their underwear dry and hold regular pop quizzes to see if it is.
 “Each time the child checks the underwear and finds it is dry, give positive reinforcement and praise.
 It’s a simple thing, but you would be surprised how effective it is when it comes to potty training,” says Jensen.

 The bottom line

 And that’s it.
-As of this moment, those are all the pearls of wisdom I can give you about toilet training a toddler (update: I now have info about potty training stage two in this piece).
+As of this moment, those are all the pearls of wisdom I can give you about toilet training a toddler (update: I now have written an article on stage two of potty training.
+Second update: we recently dived headfirst into toilet training at night).
 If you think your kid is ready for toilet training, then I suggest that you block out three days and give Lora Jensen’s technique a go.
 If you think he or she isn’t, then I suggest that you bookmark this post and re-read it when they are.

 Until next time…